 Learn more about the other titles in this series.

-Timothy D. Padgett (PhD, Trinity Evangelical Divinity School) is the managing editor of BreakPoint.org with the Colson Center for Christian Worldview.
+Timothy D. Padgett (PhD, Trinity Evangelical Divinity School) is Resident Theologian of BreakPoint.org with the Colson Center for Christian Worldview.
 His research interests focus on the way Christians argue for diverse viewpoints while sharing a common biblical foundation—particularly regarding the relationship between church and state, Christ and culture, and war and peace.